ChasNelson1990/python-zero-to-hero-beginners-course/prerequisites/shell.md

 In order for a shell to execute a command, it must know what that command means.
 Shells accomplish this with a **path** - a list of places to search for commands.
 You can think of a computer's path as where the computer stores dictionaries of commands.

-Once a shell is given a command it looks in all the locations in the path until it find the command.
+Once a shell is given a command, it looks in all the locations in the path until it find the command.
 If found, the command is executed.
 If not, the shell will print something like `command not found`.